Samuel Escobar

-Juan Samuel Escobar Aguirre (Note: /es/) (28 November 1934 – 29 April 2025) was a Peruvian evangelical theologian, missiologist, educator, and author, known for his influential role in shaping Latin American evangelical theology and global evangelical engagement with social justice.
-A founding leader of the Latin American Theological Fellowship, Escobar was widely recognized as a key architect of contextual theology in Latin America and a vocal advocate for integrating evangelical faith with sociopolitical responsibility.
+Juan Samuel Escobar Aguirre (Note: /es/.)
+(28 November 1934 – 29 April 2025) was a Peruvian evangelical theologian, missiologist, educator, and author.
+He co-founded the Latin American Theological Fellowship and wrote extensively on mission, Latin American theology, and the relationship between evangelism and social responsibility.

 Early life and education

-Escobar was born in 28 November 1934 in Arequipa, Peru.
-Raised in the Evangelical Church of Peru, he experienced the marginalization of evangelicals in a predominantly Catholic society, which shaped his early awareness of religious and political dynamics.
+Escobar was born on 28 November 1934 in Arequipa, Peru.
+He was raised in the Evangelical Church of Peru.

 In 1951, he began his studies of Arts and Education at the National University of San Marcos in Lima.
 That year, he was baptized by M. David Oates, a Southern Baptist missionary from the United States.
-While there, he encountered Marxist and existentialist thought but underwent a personal evangelical revival.
+While there, he encountered Marxist and existentialist thought.
+He was also influenced by the theology and practice of evangelical revivalism.
 In 1957, Escobar graduated with a degree in pedagogy.
 Nine years later, Escobar moved to Spain and earned his doctorate cum laude at the Complutense University of Madrid.

 Career

 Escobar joined the International Fellowship of Evangelical Students (IFES) in 1959, with which he worked in Peru, Argentina, Brazil, and Spain.
-From 1972 to 1975, he served as General Director of InterVarsity Christian Fellowship in Canada.
-He returned to Latin America to continue his work with IFES and strengthen indigenous theological networks.
+From 1972 to 1975, he worked as General Director of InterVarsity Christian Fellowship in Canada.
+He returned to Latin America to continue his work with IFES and build indigenous theological networks.

 In 1970, following the first Congreso Latinoamericano de Evangelización (CLADE I) in Bogotá, Escobar co-founded the Fraternidad Teológica Latinoamericana (FTL), serving as its president until 1984.
-The FTL promoted a contextual, biblically grounded Latin American theology that emphasized social justice and local leadership.
+The FTL brought together Latin American evangelical theologians and promoted theological work developed within the region.

 From 1985 to 2005, Escobar was Thornley B. Wood Professor of Missiology at Eastern Baptist Theological Seminary (now Palmer Theological Seminary) in the U.S. state of Pennsylvania.
 He was also adjunct professor at Eastern University and later a consultant on theological education for the American Baptist Churches USA.

 Personal life and death

 Escobar married Lily Artola in 1958, and they had two children together.
+He was widowered on 26 February 2015.
 He died in Valencia, Spain on 29 April 2025, at the age of 90.

 International influence

-Escobar played key roles in global evangelical gatherings, including:
+Escobar participated in several international evangelical congresses, including: